ivasilyev/biopipelines-docker/README.md

 Process description
 1. Align all samples on the first REFDATA;
-2. Align all non-mapped reads left from the first step on the second REFDATA:
+2. Align all non-mapped reads left from the first step on the second REFDATA;
 3. Convert sequence alignment map files and extract coverage

 Due to multithreading implemented in [bowtie](http://bowtie-bio.sourceforge.net)/[bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/) onboard, the relevant queues are sequental.
 Other participating applications do not use multiple CPU cores, so the 3rd step queue is parallel.